-4.20 The plan area includes a wide range of species and habitats7 including: The Whinnies Local Nature Reserve, woodland priority habitat and land on the national forest inventory.
+- 4.20 The plan area includes a wide range of species and habitats3 including: The Whinnies Local Nature Reserve, woodland priority habitat and land on the national forest inventory.
+The Whinnies can be seen on Map 3 below (extract from the Darlington Local Plan Policies Map) which is also a designated Local Wildlife Site.
 There are also many sites within the plan area which provide important habitats, such as: The Waterpark, the former Stockton and Darlington Railway route trackbed, The Front, the three allotment sites and the field at Almora Hall.
-There have been a number of bird, flora and flora and the site is visited by a number of birds.
+There have been a number of bird, flora and fauna surveys undertaken at The Front, which identify that there is a plethora of fauna and flora and the site is visited by a number of birds. - 4.21 Policy MSG5 therefore seeks to protect and enhance biodiversity across the plan area and will support the delivery of plan objective 1.